Lugriz/ng-error-message/README.md

     }
 ```

-Then, if you want to display a message for each error, our json file need to look like this:
+Then, if you want to display a message for each error, our json file needs to look like this:

 ```javascript
     // assets/example/errors.json